Li2angel/100_days_of_AIonEdge/README.md

 - Learn basic plots: Line, Bar, Histogram, Scatter, and Box plots.
 - Use Seaborn for more advanced visualizations.
 - Customize plots for better interpretability.

+## Day 6: Introduction to Machine Learning with Scikit-Learn

+> Machine Learning is about making predictions.

+### Why This Step?

+Now that we have learned how to manipulate and visualize data, it's time to step into Machine Learning!
+Scikit-Learn is one of the most popular Python libraries for ML.

+Tasks to Complete

+- Learn about Supervised and Unsupervised Learning.
+- Train my first Linear Regression model.
+- Understand how to evaluate models using Mean Squared Error (MSE).